tasict/homebridge-ewelink-sonoff/README.md

 Therefore if you use the HomeKit app and eWeLink app at the same time, they will fight each other for the login session.
 They should both work individually.
 You can leave homebridge running when using the eWeLink app.

-### To avoid being logged off from the eWeLink app
+### Use another login to avoid being logged off from the eWeLink app

 1. Create another account
 2. Then log in with the new account on another mobile device (you have to keep both accounts connected and with eWeLink on the screen).